fanhubgt/LeeIntepretor/README.md

 # LeeIntepretor
-This is the interpretor for agent interpretation for the LeeEditor project
+This is the interpretor for agent interpretation for the LeeEditor and LeeProcSystem project